citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

 isolated private network, i.e. one that is not segregated using VLANs at the switch.
-Neutron requires a list of VLANs that it can use and getting a VLAN segment allocated from central IT is difficult in many organisations, and impossible in many!
-So, we want to set up a cross-host networking using the OVS.
+Neutron requires a list of VLANs that it can use and getting a VLAN segment allocated from central IT is difficult in many organisations, and impossible in many more!
+So, to make things simple, we want to set up a private networking using the OVS.

-Further, the XenServer integration with OpenStack does not actually make use of pools at all; every host is a "One host pool" (since the pool concept still exists even if there is only a single host).
+The existing XenServer integration with OpenStack does not actually make use of pools at all; every host is a "One host pool" (since the pool concept still exists even if there is only a single host).
 Therefore what we actually need is a cross-pool private network.